Sources for More Information

 - Trees and Building Sites Conference Proceedings edited by Gary Watson and Dan Neely

-The use of drilling and boring in lieu of traditional trenches can save tree roots and help assure healthier, longer-lived trees in the landscape.
-By learning a little about the fascinating world of trenchless technology you can raise the bar of expectations when working with developers or considering construction projects of your own.
-The best way to begin is by entering “trenchless technology” into your favorite search engine.
+The use of drilling and boring in lieu of traditional trenches can save tree roots and help ensure healthier, longer-lived trees in the landscape.
+By learning a little about the fascinating world of trenchless technology, you can raise the bar of expectations when working with developers or considering construction projects of your own.
+The best way to begin is by searching online for “trenchless technology.”

 - University of Minnesota’s “Protecting Trees from Construction Damage: A Homeowner’s Guide”